Why Reverse Osmosis (R/O)?

 After passing at least one pre filter to remove sediment the water passes over a semi permeable membrane.
 The water pressure pushes the pure water molecule through the membrane while the waste product is discharged into the kitchen waste pipe.
 For every 10 litres of pure water processed, approximately 25 litres goes down the drain.
 Although this sounds wasteful, it is around the same as running a standard ‘low flow’ shower for only two minutes.

 Because the RO membrane is slow to produce pure water ( between 3 to 6 litres per hour depending on available water pressure) the system is normally installed under the sink and is linked to a storage tank ( usually 10 to 12 litres capacity ), which holds the pure water until required.
-This water is accessed by simply turning on your dispensing tap as the water is required and the system automatically refills the storage tank as water is used.
+This water is accessed by simply turning on your dispensing tap as the water is required, the system will automatically refill the storage tank as water is used.

 Systems usually consist of at least a three stages,-